-Our goal is to conduct educational events and activities that coincide with the 4-H mission and mandates while protecting the safety of participants, sponsors, property, finances, and the goodwill/reputation of the 4-H name.
-The inherent risk of events and activities can be mitigated through planning and preparation.
-This risk management guide has been created to outline ways to prepare for, and deal with, the specific risks associated with your program.
+Our goal is to conduct educational events and activities that coincide with the 4-H mission and mandates while ensuring the safety of participants, sponsors, property, finances, and the goodwill/reputation of the 4-H name.
+Planning and preparation can mitigate the inherent risk of events and activities.
+This risk management guide outlines ways to prepare for and deal with the specific risks associated with your program.

-When considering potential risks for youth at events which involve horses, a good place to start is breaking all of the foreseeable situations into groups of risk types.
+When considering potential risks for youth at events that involve horses, start by breaking all of the foreseeable situations into groups according to risk type.
 This publication will address risks in the following six categories:

 Brainstorming the potentialities in each category will give you a "leg up" in being ready for anything.